-Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 269 new COVID-19 cases in the twoweek period from March 28 - April 10, 2021, a thirteen percent increase from the previously reported twoweek period.
-The daily cases reported, based on a seven-day average, over this two-week period was nineteen (Graph 1).
-This indicates that, on average, there have been nineteen new cases each day throughout the Quad-County area.
+Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 290 new COVID-19 cases in the twoweek period from April 4 - April 17, 2021, a seven percent increase from the previously reported two-week period.
+The daily cases reported, based on a seven-day average, over this twoweek period was twenty (Graph 1).
+This indicates that, on average, there have been twenty new cases each day throughout the Quad-County area.

-Oftentimes lab reports are received with incomplete data and our survey data is on a delay.
+Oftentimes lab reports are received with incomplete data

+and our survey data is on a delay.
 As such, the following demographic data has a significant percentage of unknown or missing information.
-The average age across all counties was thirty-nine years old with a range of less than one years old to eighty-three years old.
-Fifty-five percent of cases were female, and forty-five percent were male.
-Of the cases that reported their race, seventy-five percent were reported as White, seventeen percent cases were reported as other, four percent reported American Indian or Alaskan Native, two percent preferred not to answer, one percent reported as

-Asian, and one percent reported as Black or African American.
-Of those who reported their ethnicity, sixtynine percent reported as Non-Hispanic or Latino/a, thirty percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
-There were six known hospitalizations across all counties during this twoweek period, a three-case decrease from the previous two-week period.
-According to the Nevada Hospital Association report on April 7, 2021, there has been a subtle increase in hospitalizations in Northern Nevada.
-Ventilator use as well as ICU occupancy continues to remain low, though has also seen a slight increase.
-There was one COVID-19 death across the four counties.
+The average age across all counties was thirty-nine years old with a range of less than one years old to eighty-seven years old.
+Fifty-three percent of cases were female, and forty-six percent were male.
+Of the cases that reported their race, sixty-seven percent were reported as White, twenty-five percent of cases were reported as other, two percent reported American Indian or Alaskan Native, two percent preferred not to answer, two percent reported as Asian, and one percent reported as Black or African American.
+Of those who reported their ethnicity, sixty-five percent reported as Non-Hispanic or Latino/a, thirty-four percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
+There were four known hospitalizations across all counties during this two-week period, a two-case decrease from the previous two-week period.
+According to the Nevada Hospital Association report on April 14, 2021, hospitalizations have remained stable in Northern Nevada.
+Ventilator use as well as ICU occupancy continues to remain low.
+There has been a slight decrease from the previous two weeks.
+There were no COVID-19 deaths across the four counties.
 Morbidity data is often delayed, so this number only represents the data that has been made available for this two-week period.